 - Decorate one side of the room as winter and the other as spring.
 Set up a party table on each side and let kids sit on the side they think the groundhog will predict.

 - Hang paper groundhogs around the party space.

 - Paint a small cardboard box green to represent grass.
 Open the flaps and paint them brown.
 Fill with brown, crumpled tissue paper to represent dirt.
-Stick a plush or paper cutout groundhog in the middle of the tissue paper, to look like he is popping out of the box.
+Stick a plush or paper cutout groundhog in the middle of the tissue paper, to look like it is popping out of the box.
 Use a large version of this as a centerpiece or make several smaller one and scatter them around the room.

 03 of 05